Lower bound theorems for general polytopes: Stronger minimisation

-For $d=3$, Steinitz essentially proved that $E(6,3)=[9,12]$.
-For $d\ge4$, it is easy to check that $E(d+3,d)$ is a complete interval, and its seven values correspond to the (even) excess degrees from $2d-6$ to $2d+6$.
-Let's prove it anyway.
+For $d=3$, it is a well known consequence of Steinitz' work \cite[\S10.3]{G} that $E(6,3)=[9,12]$.
+For $d\ge4$, it is easy to check that $E(d+3,d)$ is also a complete interval.
+(The seven values in this interval correspond to the (even) excess degrees from $2d-6$ to $2d+6$.)

-\begin{lemma} If $d\ge4$ and $x$ is an integer between $d-3$ and $d+3$, then there is a $d$-dimensional polytope with $d+3$ vertices and $x+\h d(d+3)$ edges. \end{lemma}
+\begin{proposition} If $d\ge4$ and $x$ is an integer between $d-3$ and $d+3$, then there is a $d$-dimensional polytope with $d+3$ vertices and $x+\h d(d+3)$ edges. \end{proposition}

 \begin{proof} By induction on $d$.
 The base case $d=4$ is due to Gr\"unbaum \cite[\S10.4]{G}.
 The inductive step is easy; a pyramid over an example with dimension one less always works. \end{proof}

 For the case of $d+4$ vertices, this straightforward situation no longer holds. {Gr\"unbaum \cite[Sec.~10.4]{G}} first noticed this, proving that $E(8,4)=\{16\}\cup[18,28]$.
 We show that the non-existence of a $4$-polytope with 8 vertices and 17 edges is not an isolated curiosity, but the beginning of a family of natural gaps in the collection of $f$-vectors.
 In particular, we show that a $d$-polytope with $v = d + 4$ or $d+5$ vertices cannot have $\phi(v, d) + 1$ edges.
 In other words, if our polytope is not a triplex, then it has at least two more edges than the triplex.
 For $d+6$ or more vertices, stronger conclusions hold.